-For far too long loudspeakers have been the poor man of audio, largely out of control and terribly variable.
+For far too long acoustic measurements have been the poor man of audio, largely out of control and terribly variable.
 We should ask why?

-Simply we have not been able to measure loudspeakers consistently!
+Simply we have not been able to measure loudspeakers, microphones and similar devices consistently!

 Making stable, consistent and accurate loudspeaker measurements